-COVID-19 Update: New Orders & Closures
+COVID-19 Update: New Health Order

-Newsom had issued a statewide hold on evictions, effective March 27 through May 31, 2020.
-It also requires tenants to declare in writing, no more than seven days after the rent comes due, that the tenant cannot pay all or part of their rent due to COVID-19.
-The Whittier City Council met via phone on March 24 and enacted a temporary moratorium on residential and commercial evictions in the city through May 31 as well.
-The State's Order supersedes the City's residential order, however evictions for both residents and businesses have now been halted through the end of July.
+Newsom had issued a statewide hold on evictions, effective March 27 through May 31, 2020, which has been extended again through July 28, 2020, by Executive Order N-66-20.
+It requires tenants to declare in writing, no more than seven days after the rent comes due, that the tenant cannot pay all or part of their rent due to COVID-19.
+The Whittier City Council met via phone on March 24 and enacted a on residential and commercial evictions in the city through May 31 as well.
+However, the State's Order supersedes the City's residential order, and evictions for both residents and businesses have now been halted through the end of July.